 McCormick said that tourist traffic heading to and from the beach by way of S.C.
 151 has dropped off some this summer.
 She said Sundays were very busy for them, as many beachgoers checked in and out on that day.
-The Roadside Market is located on S.C.
+The Roadside Market is on S.C.
 151.

 McCormick said those who have stopped have said they appreciate the Roadside Market being open and having clean restrooms.
-She said they have recently spaced the table apart so people can sit and enjoy ice cream on the porch.
+She said they have recently spaced the tables apart so people can sit and enjoy ice cream on the porch.
 The Roadside Market sells ice cream, cakes, bread and a few other prepared items.

 McCormick said because of COVID-19, they have limited the number of customers inside the Roadside Market at one time to approximately 50.
 They also offer a curbside pickup for those who don’t want to come inside.

 Pre-orders are taken online for pickup with no-contact register payment.
 To avoid large crowds, McCormick said, shopping during the week early in the morning or afternoons is best.
 The noon or lunch hour is usually busy, she said.